dhaasler/madcuba-roi-import-tool/documentation.md

 ## Plugin installation

+### Macro sets

+A macro file (.ijm) can contain more than one macro.
+To do that, each macro has to be wrapped in a macro command.

+    macro "Macro name" {
+        ...macro code...
+    }

+Macros in a macro set can use global variables to communicate with each other.

 ### Installation of macros

-To install a macro in madcuba the macro code must be wrapped inside a macro function.
+Several options are available to install a macro in MADCUBA to have a quicker access to it:

-Macros in a macro set can use global variables to communicate with each other.
+1. In the ImageJ window select Plugins > Macros > Instal...
+This method lists the macro in this submenu, but it dissapears when MADCUBA is closed.
+2. Put the macro code wrapped in a macro command in `StartupMacros.txt` located in the folder MADCUBA_IJ > macros, and is also accesible from within MADCUBA in Plugins > Macros > StartupMacros...
+With this option the macro will be automatically installed when opening MADCUBA and will be available in the Plugins > macros submenu.
+3. Installing it as a Plugin through Plugins > instal...
+A window will ask for a folder to install the macro file into (the default location is recommended).
+With this option the macro will not disappear after closing MADCUBA and will always be available in the Plugins submenu.

 ### Installation of tools

 Macros can also be installed as tools to make them appear on the Toolset of imageJ.
+There are several types of tools, but only two have been tested so far.

+The first type of tool is the Image Tool.
+These tools perform an action when clicking the image when said tool is selected on the Toolbar (e.g the Rectangle tool).
+Its macro name must end with "Tool - xxxxx", where xxxxx defines the icon for the tool.
+Documentation about the icon is available [here](https://imagej.net/ij/developer/macro/macros.html#icons).

+    macro "Sample Tool - xxxxx {
+        ...macro code...
+    }

+Another type of Tool is the Action Tool, which perform an action when you click on their icon in the toolbar.
+The macro name must end with "Action Tool - xxxxx".

+    macro "Sample Action Tool - xxxxx {
+        ...macro code...
+    }

+To install a Macro Tool select Plugins > Install... in the ImageJ window and select a macro file that contains a macro Tool command.
+After that, the Tool will be available in the Toolbar of the ImageJ window.
+This Tool will not disappear when closing MADCUBA.